- What do I need to do if I’m going to an appointment at MSK?

 - Virtual express check-out: If you don’t want to stop by on your way out to schedule your next appointment, let us know and we’ll contact you for any follow-up appointments.

 Yes, our inpatient and outpatient clinical locations remain open, and our healthcare teams are ready to provide the care and treatment you need.
 Appointments are available for new and existing patients.
-You can schedule an in-person visit or, if you aren’t able or don’t want to come in for an appointment, you can request a telemedicine appointment, where you can speak to us remotely from the comfort of your home.
+You can schedule an in-person visit or, if you aren’t able or don’t want to come in for an appointment, you can request a telemedicine visit, where you can speak to us remotely from the comfort of your home.

 - Bendheim Integrative Medicine Center (open Mondays and Thursdays for select services)